tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 - Richer GUI, e.g. with more options for database administrators, and better codelists management/settings
 - Support of ADEs (e.g. the [Energy ADE](https://www.citygmlwiki.org/index.php/CityGML_Energy_ADE), to start with)
 - Support for appearances (at least for X3D Materials, if possible)
-- Support for other geometry types other than (Multi)Polygons (e.g. multilines for Terrain Instersection Curves)
 - Testing and initial support for the [3DCityDB v.
 5.0](https://github.com/3dcitydb/3dcitydb/releases) (and therefore CityGML v.
 3.0)
 - ...the sky is the limit...